Needlesslord/Research-Project-Installer/docs/README.md

 MSI, also known as Microsoft Software Installer or nowaadays as Windows Installer, is an installer package file format used by Windows.
 MSI files are used for installation, storage and removal of programs.
 It was developed by Microsoft and it is used for the OS of Microsoft Windows, under the [Freeware License](https://en.wikipedia.org/wiki/Freeware).

 MSI files are database files, used by Windows Installer.
-They contain information about an application which is devided into features and components, and every component may hold files, registry data, shortcuts, etc. It also contains the UI that is to be used for installing, and various other data such as any prerequisites to look for, custom actions to execute, the order of the installation procedure, whether to support Administrative installations, etc. It can also contain the actual files to be installed themselves, but this isn't always the case.
+They contain information about an application which is divided into features and components, and every component may hold files, registry data, shortcuts, etc. It also contains the UI that is to be used for installing, and various other data such as any prerequisites to look for, custom actions to execute, the order of the installation procedure, whether to support Administrative installations, etc. It can also contain the actual files to be installed themselves, but this isn't always the case.
 MSI files are executed by an EXE file that is part of Windows, called MSIEXEC.EXE.
 This application reads the data in the MSI file and executes the installation.

 MSI files are the current recommended way of doing installations on Windows.
 The alternative is writing a program that performs the installation itself.

 #### Why am I using MSI?

 In my particular case, I had to choose with limited options in mind.
 My small scope of project which is only for a research for my university's degree with no revenue from it made me move towards free software.
 In addition my computer and my university's computers run on Windows OS and I had to choose a reliable software to work on it.
-MSI fulfills all the requisits.
+MSI fulfills all the requisites.

 Nevertheless, these are in my particular case, to know what I was looking for.
 Windows Installer has many built-in functions that will save you time and effort, and here you have a list to show you why I went with it:

-- Automatic, install, uninstall, reinstall, reapir support and add/remove components.
-In addition, if yout software is already installed, instead of showing you the install interface it will show you the mateinance interface.
+- Automatic, install, uninstall, reinstall, repair support and add/remove components.
+In addition, if your software is already installed, instead of showing you the install interface it will show you the maintenance interface.

-- In manteinance mode, it will detect which components ofan application are installed and it will allow the user  to add or remove features or reinstall/uninstall the application.
-In addition, the repair functionality is automatically run everytime a shortcut for the application is activated, which is particularly useful for administrators whose users may clean up the disk's space carelessly.
+- In maintenance mode, it will detect which components of an application are installed and it will allow the user to add or remove features or reinstall/uninstall the application.
+In addition, the repair functionality is automatically run every time a shortcut for the application is activated, which is particularly useful for administrators whose users may clean up the disk's space carelessly.

 - Installer’s advertising feature.
 Advertising allows an application to appear to be installed, but files are not actually installed on the system until the application is activated through a shortcut, extension, or COM server.
 Advertising makes an application available on the desktop, but since it’s not installed until it is activated, companies save on licensing fees and disk space.
 Once a user clicks on a shortcut or double-clicks on a file associated with that application, the application installs automatically.